Rsr0/Rsr0/README.md

 ## 🙋‍♂️ About Me

-- 🌱 Completed B.Tech(CSE) in 2022.
+- 🌱 Completed B.Tech(CSE) in 2022 at IKGPTU.
-- 👨‍💻 Currently on track to become a developer.
+- 👨‍💻 Associate Engineer at Nagarro.
 - 👌 Exploring trending techs like AI, ML, NLP, CV, etc.
 - ⚡ Fun fact **I can C!**